-- Participant's full name, alias, and/or nickname; government-issued identification number; home address; home phone number; mobile phone number; pager number; work address; work phone number; fax number; e-mail address; daytime and nighttime locations, meeting places, hangouts. - Walking/driving/public transport directions and/or pictorial map to the participant's home, workplace, etc; global positioning coordinates if available. - Name, address, telephone number, and/or other contact information for stable community contacts (i.e., participant family members and friends) who typically know the whereabouts of the participant.
+- Participant's full name, alias, and/or nickname; government-issued identification number; home address; home phone number; mobile phone number; work address; work phone number; fax number; e-mail address; daytime and nighttime locations, meeting places, hangouts. - Walking/driving/public transport directions and/or pictorial map to the participant's home, workplace, etc; global positioning coordinates if available. - Name, address, telephone number, and/or other contact information for stable community contacts (i.e., participant family members and friends) who typically know the whereabouts of the participant and do not plan to move out of the area during the duration of the study.